dev-pi2pie/next-v14_2-with-rehype-pretty-code-and-shiki-transformer/README.md

 (when running the dev mode)

+This is why stay at the version `v14.2.10`

+And also, the security `Dependabot alerts`, so upgrade to the patched version `14.2.10`

 And upgrade to `v14.2.10`, should clarify the code is from client side or server side more clearly.

 Just took a note.